Maritime London Board of Directors

 Sarah Kenny is the Chief Executive for BMT; a leading international scientific and engineering technical services and consulting business, with deep specialism in defence and security, specialist ship design and surveys, critical infrastructure, and environmental modelling.
 A marine environmental scientist by background, Sarah has worked in marine and maritime science and technology businesses throughout her career.

-Mark Lloyd is a Partner at Kennedys’ Law office specialising in marine insurance and shipping.
+Mark Lloyd is a Partner at Kennedys’ London office specialising in marine insurance and shipping.
 He qualified in England and Wales in 1994.
 Mark specialises in salvage, general average and insurance (marine and non-marine) coverage issues and litigation, including piracy, misappropriation and other policy issues, liability and coverage issues, including drafting policy wordings.

 After qualifying as a solicitor in 1998, Britt worked for a large City firm specialising in insurance litigation and yacht/pleasure craft claims.
 Britt then spent over two years with another P&I club dealing with Legal Assistance & Defence (FD&D) and cargo claims for Members in the Far East before joining the Shipowners’ Club in 2003.
 In 2012, Britt became Claims and Legal Director of the Shipowners’ Club, with overall responsibility for claims and legal services across all branches.

 Richard Sayer is a consultant at Ince.
 Having previously worked as a Senior Partner at Ince, he has over 40 years’ legal experience, specialising in both wet and dry shipping.

 Maritime London Management